zikozee/Reactive-Programming/webflux_tutorial/webflux-demo/README.md

 - we can have multiple router handle different set of endpoints-
 - further more we could use RouterFunctions.route().path("start-path-to-match", routerX)
   - where routerX then contains uri to match :: // see RouterConfig class

+# Request Predicate
+- the is to match the kind of request allowed
+- e.g 	Builder POST(String pattern, RequestPredicate predicate, HandlerFunction<ServerResponse> handlerFunction);
+- do RequestPredicate.     to see all options that can be used headers, content-type, path,  httpMethods etc